melinashk/ai-health-project/README.md

 # Dental Data Classification using Artificial Intelligence
-Artificial Intelligence projcet for the internal evaluation of COMP 472, Kathmandu University
+Artificial Intelligence projcet for the internal evaluation of COMP 472

 ----